Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 FAS - Free Alongside Ship

 The seller is responsible for delivering all goods to the vessel’s side at the named export port.
-The seller pays for and assumes all risks until the goods are placed in the port, and the seller clears the goods for export.
+The seller pays for and assumes all risks until the goods are placed in the port and cleared for export.
 The buyer then takes on all costs and risks from that point on, including loading the ship.
 This has one less step than FOB, in which the buyer bears the cost and risk of loading the ship.

 CFR - Cost and Freight

 The seller is responsible for bearing the shipping cost until the named import port.
-However, the risk is given to the buyer once the goods are loaded onto the ship at the export port, and the goods are finally delivered from the destination port.
+However, the risk is given to the buyer once the goods are loaded onto the ship at the export port and finally delivered from the destination port.
 This is the same as CPT, except CFR is specifically for water-based transport.

 CIF - Cost Insurance and Freight